user32121/Barrage/Barrage/bin/Debug/readme.txt

-1. Unzip the folder this file is in
+1. Run the installer (you already did in order to get this file)
 2. Run "Barrage.exe"
 3. To change the patterns, go to "spawnPatterns.txt" -refer to spawnInfo.txt for help